 - Some basic sight reading from music that we will perform this fall.

 This is not meant to be a stressful audition.
-My goal is to find a place for everyone to contribute to the ensemble as we all work toward a common goal.
-Feel free to email me with any questions at email@example.com.
-I really look forward to making great music with each of you this semester!
+The goal is to find a place for everyone to contribute to the ensemble as we all work toward a common goal.

 Greg Smucker, director

 Auditions are open to saxophone, trombone, trumpet, piano, guitar, drum set and vibes.
 Other instrumentalists with experience in jazz and/or improvisation are welcome to audition.
-In-person, socially-distant auditions will take place in Music Center 150 on Thursday, August 26 and Monday, August 30, 2021.
+In-person, socially-distant auditions will take place in Music Center 150 on Monday, August 29 and Tuesday, August 30.
 If you are not able to audition in one of the listed time slots, email Greg Smucker to arrange an audition time.